fabmas/certlc/README.md

 ## Architecture

-Before delving into the intricacies of the automated renewal process, let's take a brief look at the architecture that forms the backbone of this solution.
+Before delving into details of the automated renewal process, let's take a brief look at the architecture that forms the backbone of this solution.

 ![reference architecture](./.media/certlc-arch.jpg)

 *Download a [Visio file](./.media/certlc.vsdx) of this architecture.*

 The Azure environment in question comprises the following Platform as a Service (PaaS) resources: a Key Vault, an Event Grid System topic, and an Automation Account exposing a webhook targeted by the Event Grid.
+It is assumed that an existing Public Key Infrastructure (PKI) infrastructure, consisting of an Enterprise Certification Authority joined to an Active Directory domain, is already in place for this scenario.

 > [!NOTE]
 > ***aggiungere da qualche parte che una volta scaricato il certificato sul client, deve essere rifatto il binding con il servizio che lo usa ad esempio IIS***

 ## Workflow

-The seamless integration of Azure Key Vault with the certificate renewal workflow involves a meticulously orchestrated process, ensuring the timely update of certificates across servers, both on Azure (IaaS) and on-premises servers onboarded with Azure ARC.
+The automated workflow for certificate renewal within the Azure ecosystem is a well-coordinated process, ensuring the timely and secure update of certificates across servers, whether on Azure (IaaS) or on-premises servers integrated through Azure ARC.

 > [NOTE]
 > inserire una figura con freccette che illustrano workflow